GyroSwin: 5D Surrogates for Gyrokinetic Plasma Turbulence Simulations

 Taking into account these requirements, we design \ourmethod{} as a Swin-based UNet \citep{ronneberger_unet_2015} with multiple branches to accommodate multitask predictions, and physical priors.
 The following paragraphs explain the main architectural components of \ourmethod{}.
-We describe them in the domain-specific case of gyrokinetics with 5D shifted Window Attention (5DWA) and 5D up/downsampling layers.
-Regardless, all of them are generalized to n-dimensions through adaptive window partitioning and local convolution.
+We describe them in the domain-specific case of gyrokinetics with 5D shifted Window Attention (5DWA) and 5D up/downsampling layers, initially introduced by \cite{galletti20255dneuralsurrogatesnonlinear}.
+All of them are generalized to n-dimensions through adaptive window partitioning and local convolution.

 \textbfp{5D shifted window attention} The main characteristic of Swin Transformer \citep{liu_swin_2021} is local attention in fixed window sizes.
 This has a significant advantage over ViTs, reducing the quadratic complexity in token count to near-linear.
 More information on complexity for Swin and ViT can be found in \cref{app:swin_complexity}.
 The core component of \ourmethod{} is 5DWA (see \cref{fig:swin_attn}).
 In 5DWA, attention is performed across tokens within 5D windows of size $M := M_{v_{\parallel}} \times M_{v_\mu} \times M_s \times M_x \times M_y$.
 Let $\BX \in \mathbb{R}^{b \times v_{\parallel} \times v_\mu \times s \times x\times y \times d}$ be a 5D field of batch size $b$ and hidden dimension $d$.
 After partitioning $\BX$ into non-overlapping windows, we obtain $\BX_w \in \mathbb{R}^{\left(b \:\cdot\: N_{win}\right) \times \left(M_{v_{\parallel}}\cdot M_{v_{\mu}}\cdot M_{s}\cdot M_{x}\cdot M_{y}\right)\times d}$, with $N_{win} = v_{\parallel} / M_{v_{\parallel}} \cdot v_{\mu} / M_{v_{\mu}} \dots$ denoting the number of windows.
 Self-attention is performed within each window in parallel across all windows.
 To enable interaction across neighboring windows we stack Window Multi-Head Attention (\texttt{W-MSA}) and Shifted Window MSA (\texttt{SW-MSA}) blocks.
 This results in approximate global attention with increasing depth.
 We define \texttt{W-MSA} for any n-dimensional $x$ as